mycelium-com/wallet-android/README.md

 To validate the Mycelium image you obtain from Google Play Store, you can rebuild the Mycelium wallet yourself using Docker and compare both images following these steps:

-* Create your own Doker image
+* Create your own Docker image

         $ docker build . --tag mycelium-wallet .